Dynamical stability of the Gliese 581 exoplanetary system: Stability of the 4-planet system

 \subsection{Stability of planet e}

 The low mass planet e has little effect on the stability of the more massive planets in the system, but an increase in its eccentricity quickly leads to orbital crossings with planet b or ejection from the system \citep[as it was already pointed out by][]{M09, V12}.
-To characterize planet e's orbit in the 4-planet model, we carried out integrations with the following grid of initial semi-major axis and eccentricity: $0.01 \leq a \leq 0.041$ AU with steps $\triangle a = 0.003$ AU and $0 \leq e \leq 1$ with steps $\triangle e = 0.01$, for a time period of 5000 $P_e$, where $P_e$ is the orbital period of planet e.
+To characterize planet e's orbit in the circular 4-planet model, we carried out integrations with the following grid of initial semi-major axis and eccentricity: $0.01 \leq a \leq 0.041$ AU with steps $\triangle a = 0.003$ AU and $0 \leq e \leq 1$ with steps $\triangle e = 0.01$, for a time period of 5000 $P_e$, where $P_e$ is the orbital period of planet e.

-The maximum eccentricity that planet e reached over the time of the integration is plotted on the $a-e$ stability map in Fig. \ref{ME-e}.
-Planet e's orbit is stable (small $e_{max}$, yellow color), although the vicinity around its initial $a_{e}=0.028, e_{e}=0$ values represents a stable island on the map, so relatively small perturbations could lead to instability and thus collision or ejection.
+The maximum eccentricity that planet e reached over the time of the integration is plotted on the $a-e$ stability map in Figure~\ref{ME-e}.
+Planet e's orbit is stable (small $e_{max}$), although the vicinity around its initial $a_{e}=0.028, e_{e}=0$ values represents a stable island on the map, so relatively small perturbations could lead to instability and thus collision or ejection.
 Having varied only the eccentricity $e_{e}$, the LCI became suddenly high above $e_{e}=0.22$ (data not shown).
 This indicates chaos, and also points to the highest eccentricity for planet e's orbit to remain stable.

 We also performed integrations with different starting positions ($l$) for planet e varying $l$ by $2^{\circ}$ between $l=0-360^{\circ}$.
-The LCI values remain low during the time of the integration for each case (data not shown), so planet e's stability does not depend on its orbital position in the model.
+The LCI values (data not shown) remain low during the time of the integration for each case, therefore planet e's stability does not depend on its orbital position in the model.